ACEnglish/SVAFotate/supporting_data/README.md

 used as the sole input BED for SVAFotate or it can be combined with the SVAFotate_core_SV_popAFs.GRCh38.bed.gz core BED file for more comprehensive SV annotation.

+With the release of gnomAD v4, the list of gnomAD SVs has been updated.
+For more information, please refer to the [gnomAD website](https://gnomad.broadinstitute.org/news/2023-11-v4-structural-variants)
+.
+Importantly, these SV calls were generated using GRCh38, so no liftover is required for these new gnomAD data.
+These new SV calls also include extra annotations, specifically updated population groups.
+Accounting for this, a gnomAD v4 BED file has been created, with updated columns as a SVAFotate input source file.
+I will try integrate these alongside the CCDG, TOPMed, and 1000G SV datasets into a new core SVAFotate input BED, but for the time being, I have made the gnomAD calls available in the `gnomad.v4.bed.gz` file and this should be ready to use with SVAFotate.